mobiusml/gemlite/README.md

 </div>

 **GemLite** is a collection of straightforward CUDA and Triton kernels for efficient, fused low-bit matrix multiplication.
 It is specifically designed for **simplicity** and **reusability**.
-This project began as a way to address the challenges we faced in customizing existing low-bit kernels.
+GemLite is exhibiting up to 7-8x faster prefill and 3-6x faster decoding compared to the default torchao kernels.
+Detail benchmarks are available in the [Performance](#performance) section.

 GemLite provides both **flexibility** and **performance**, enabling users to easily modify the codebase to develop high-performance kernels tailored to their specific needs.
+Often, the speed-up algorithms for various hardware are different, so we have implemented multiple versions of the kernels that maximize performance on different hardware.

 The project started with CUDA kernels, but we have switched to <a href="https://github.com/triton-lang/triton/">Triton</a> for enhanced flexibility.
 For the old CUDA version, please refer to <a href="https://github.com/mobiusml/gemlite/tree/stable_cuda_only">this branch.</a>

 ### Recent Highlights
 - **Major performance improvement**: especially on the A100 and H100.